alexander-varljen/alexander-varljen.github.io/README.md

 The file marked "artifactone.zip" is the Artifact One Python banking program mentioned in my GitHub Pages webpage.

-The file marked "cs210projecttwo.zip" is the original C++ program that the Artifact One Enhancment is an enhancement of.
+The file marked "cs210projecttwo.zip" is the original C++ program that the Artifact One Enhancement is an enhancement of.

+The file marked "cs499artifactonenarrative.docx" is the accompanying narrative for the Artifact One Enhancement.

 The file marked "artifactoneimage.png" is the flowchart for the Python banking program.

-The file marked "artifacttwo.zip" is the C++ Bid Storing and Sorting program mentioned in my GitHub pages webpage.
+The file marked "artifacttwo.zip" is the C++ Bid Storing and Sorting program Enhancement mentioned in my GitHub pages webpage.

-The file marked "cs260hashtablesandchaining.zip" is the original C++ program that the Artifact Two Enhancment is an enhancment of.
+The file marked "cs260hashtablesandchaining.zip" is the original C++ program that the Artifact Two Enhancement is an enhancement of.

+The file marked "cs499artifacttwonarrative.docx" is the accompanying narrative for the Artifact Two Enhancement.

-The file marked "artifacttwooriginalflowchart.png" is the flowchart for the original sorting and storing bids program that was chosen for the artifact two enhancment.
+The file marked "artifacttwooriginalflowchart.png" is the flowchart for the original sorting and storing bids program that was chosen for the artifact two enhancement.

-The file marked "artifacttwoenhancementflowchart.png" is the flowchart for the artifact two enhancment.
+The file marked "artifacttwoenhancementflowchart.png" is the flowchart for the artifact two enhancement.

-The file marked "artifactthree.zip" contains the MongoDB QuantigrationUpdates database enhancment project mentioned in my GitHub Pages webpage.
+The file marked "artifactthree.zip" contains the MongoDB QuantigrationUpdates database enhancement project mentioned in my GitHub Pages webpage.

-The file marked "dad220projectone.docx" is the original MySQL project that the Artifact Three Enhancment is an enhancement of.
+The file marked "dad220projectone.docx" is the original MySQL project that the Artifact Three Enhancement is an enhancement of.

+The file marked "cs499artifactthreenarrative.docx" is the accompanying narrative for the Artifact Three Enhancement.

-The file marked "artifactthreemysqldiagram.png" is the UML diagram for the original MySQL QuantigrationUpdates Database that was chosen for the arifact three enhancment.
+The file marked "artifactthreemysqldiagram.png" is the UML diagram for the original MySQL QuantigrationUpdates Database that was chosen for the arifact three enhancement.

-The file marked "artifactthreemongodbdiagram.png" is the UML digram for the artifact three enhancment.
+The file marked "artifactthreemongodbdiagram.png" is the UML digram for the artifact three enhancement.

 More may be added to this readme in the future...